Bryan Mitchell: Philadelphia Phillies

 On January 26, 2021, Mitchell signed a minor league contract with the Philadelphia Phillies organization.
 Mitchell recorded a 3–1 record and 6.04 ERA in 20 appearances for the Triple-A Lehigh Valley IronPigs before he was released on July 22.

 Miami Marlins

 On July 29, 2021, the Miami Marlins signed Mitchell to a minor league contract.
 He was assigned to the Triple-A Jacksonville Jumbo Shrimp.
 On August 19, Mitchell's contract was selected by the Marlins.
 Mitchell appeared in two games for the Marlins, posting a 4.50 ERA with four strikeouts.
 On August 25, Mitchell was designated for assignment by the Marlins.
 On August 27, Mitchell cleared waivers and was assigned outright to Triple-A Jacksonville.
 On October 13, Mitchell elected free agency.

 On March 15, 2022, Mitchell re-signed with the Marlins organization on a minor league contract.
-He elected free agency on November 10, 2022.
+He split the year between the Single-A Jupiter Hammerheads, Double-A Pensacola Blue Wahoos, and Jacksonville.
+In 14 games (7 starts) for the three affiliates, Mitchell compiled a 2-1 record and 7.20 ERA with 34 strikeouts across 40 innings of work.
+He elected free agency following the season on November 10.